utk-cs340-fall22/BattleBeasts/README.md

 Winning the final match or losing at any point returns the player to the main menu.

 ## Installation Instructions
-We have precompiled binaries for Windows, macOS, Linux, and a link to the web version on our [releases](https://github.com/utk-cs340-fall22/BattleBeasts/releases) page if you want to quickly jump into the game.
+We have a web version of BattleBeasts [here](https://chriscanaday.github.io/battlebeastsonline/).
+If you want to quickly jump into the game.

 If you want to look at the game you first need to download Godot.
 You can download Godot [here](https://godotengine.org/download).
 Make sure to download the mono version as BattleBeasts uses C#.